Tammy Lenski LLC is a business that deals with conflict resolution in the workplace, and Dr Lenski approached me to redesign the logo and stationery.

 During her time in hospital her condition progressively worsened.
 Around mid-October her left leg became swollen and turned purple.
 After her family urged her to eat something, Sadako requested tea on rice and remarked “It’s good.”
 Those were her last words.
 With her family around her, Sadako died on the morning of October 25, 1955.

-It was clear to me that the origami crane would act as an ideal symbol in my client’s line of work (conflict resolution), and Tammy mentioned this in one of her emails:
+It was clear that the origami crane would act as an ideal symbol for Tammy’s line of work (conflict resolution), and Tammy mentioned this in one of her emails:

 “Of course I’m already imagining all the things I could do with real origami cranes as handouts at workshops, etc, but am trying to rein in my playful mind until I know whether the crane as part of the logo really works!”

-So I set about researching the crane, with the aim of adapting the image into flat artwork that would work effectively across a wide range of media.
+So I researched the crane with the aim of adapting the image into flat artwork that would work effectively across a range of media.

-With these ideas, it was felt the symbol could all too easily be interpreted as more of a ‘crown’ than an ‘origami crane’, especially with the mark placed above the company name.
-Having the ‘LLC’ characters on their own line also added more complication than was necessary.
-Simplicity was key.
+But with these ideas the symbol could all too easily be interpreted as a crown rather than an origami crane, especially with the mark placed above the company name.
+Having the ‘LLC’ characters on their own line added more complication than was necessary.

-I also experimented with the tracking between the Futura Thin characters.
-Changing the spacing between letters can alter the impression dramatically, as shown in the image below:
+I experimented with the tracking between the Futura Thin characters.

-The 5th option appears constricted, and doesn’t lend itself to offering a fresh, peaceful appearance.
-Number 5 is the standard typeface tracking, so each previous option was a manual adjustment in Adobe Illustrator.
+Number 5 was the standard tracking, so each previous option was an adjustment in Adobe Illustrator.

 Business card design

-As well as the logo design, I created a business card and letterhead.
+In addition to the logo, I created a business card and letterhead.

 “I prefer the portrait orientation and like your idea of business name only on one side and contact on the purple reverse.”

 Tammy proposed making her card more unique by adding a die-cut, an idea that would allow for the crane symbol to be ‘stamped’ out of the card.
-This adds expense to the printing, but I believe it’s a great idea to set yourself apart with these little touches, particularly with print, which is a tangible promotional tool that once given, cannot be changed (unlike online promotions).
+This adds expense to the printing, but it’s a great way to set yourself apart, particularly with print which is a tangible promotional tool that once given, cannot be changed (unlike online promotions).

 Design number 5 was considered the most suitable for use: